knaveightt/knaves-club/README.md

 applications for this setup, and I loosley plan on writing some sort of deployment script for a (more) easy installation to other systems as well.

+## Usage Info
+Typically, if I am setting up a workstation from scratch to use this core environment, I will first and foremost make sure I have a working default X instance and working internet to download packages.
+Once there, I will try to setup my build of [st](https://github.com/knaveightt/st-knaveightt-void), and have my working configuration of [neovim](https://github.com/knaveightt/knaveovim)

+*The rest of this section is TBD*

 ## Applications
 Here I will list out the core applications that are used in this configuration setup.
 This repo is a work in progress, so I will update the table below as I